Co-founders of AriZona iced tea brand fight over value in court

-MINEOLA New York A lawyer for an estranged co-owner of AriZona iced tea seeking to sell his stake in the company behind the popular brand urged a judge to value the beverage maker at $4 billion, an amount that the other co-owner disputed as far too high.
+MINEOLA, New York May 28 A lawyer for an estranged co-owner of AriZona iced tea seeking to sell his stake in the company behind the popular brand urged a judge to value the beverage maker at $4 billion, an amount that the other co-owner disputed as far too high.

 Nicholas Gravante, an attorney for John Ferolito, said on Wednesday that a judge in Mineola, New York, should use past offers for the beverage company when deciding how much Ferolito's former business partner, Domenick Vultaggio, and Beverage Marketing USA Inc, must pay to buy out the 50 percent stake held by Ferolito's family.